 19. Moz.
 Some of the many benefits to using Moz's intricately built-out suite of SEO tools is quickly establishing a website's relevancy, authority and credibility when you're evaluating potential partners, distribution and publishing opportunities.
 Their analysis tools will also guide you to perfecting your own website's SEO-optimization, increasing your domain authority, and avoiding any of the pitfalls that would harm your site's ranking ability.
 I also use their free Chrome Extension to get easy one-click access to their tools.

 20. Keyword Planner (Google).
 I've frequently covered how important this free tool from Google is, in validating business ideas, deciding which topics to blog about, which keywords you should be targeting for your webpage, and so much more.
-Use the keyword planner to check average monthly search volume for different sets of keyword groupings, and that'll give you a very quick sense to whether or not there's demand for the product, service, or content you're wanting to offer.
+Use the keyword planner to check average monthly search volume for different sets of keyword groupings, and that'll give you a very quick sense to whether or not there's demand for the product, service, or content you're wanting to offer with your online business.

 21. Keyword Density Analyzer Tool.
 With this simple tool, you can paste in links to your webpages and analyze them for getting to the right meta tags, page titles, post titles, and you'll learn about the optimal balance of keywords to use when creating new content.